d-works42/Veeam/VBO-ExcludeTeamsSites/README.md

 ## Project Notes
 Author: David Bewernick (Veeam Software)
 Function: Script to exclude the SharePoint Sites related to MS Teams in backup jobs

+ATTENTION:
+	A job to protect MS Teams does not backup the complete SharePoint Site related to this Team.
+	So be aware that you might not protect data that has been added or changed outsite of a Team!

 Requires: Veeam Backup for Microsoft Office 365 v5

 ## Usage